wakaflocka17/lip/untyped-expr/boolexpr/README.md

 ## Frontend & testing

-To simplify debugging, the file `bin/main.ml` includes a frontend which allow users to run the functions `eval` and `trace` by command line, by providing the input via stdin or via file.
+To simplify debugging, the file `bin/main.ml` includes a frontend which allow users to run the functions `eval` and `trace` by command line, providing the input via stdin or file.
 For instance:
 ```bash
 dune exec boolexpr